zombodb/zombodb/INSTALL.md

 ## Elasticsearch Plugin

-ZomboDB's Elasticsearch plugin needs to be installed on all nodes of your Elasticsearch cluster.
-This became a requirement as of v2.6.7.
+ZomboDB's Elasticsearch plugin needs to be installed on **all** nodes of your Elasticsearch cluster.

 [Download](https://github.com/zombodb/zombodb/releases/latest) the latest release `.zip` file and use Elasticsearch's plugin utility to install ZomboDB: